Barringun, Queensland: Geography

-Barrigun is bounded to the west by the Warrego River and to the south by the border with New South Wales.
+Barringun is bounded to the west by the Warrego River and to the south by the border with New South Wales.
+The Zero Obelisk marks the first official survey of the border between what were then the separate colonies of New South Wales and Queensland when an accurate definition of the border was important for legal and economic reasons.
+It illustrates a remarkable feat of surveying in the nineteenth century and is a reminder of the extraordinarily difficult conditions under which many early surveyors worked.

-Barrigun Road enters the locality from the north (Tuen) and exits to the south (Barringun, New South Wales).
+Barringun Road enters the locality from the north (Tuen) and exits to the south (Barringun, New South Wales).
 It is part of the Mitchell Highway that connects Cunnamulla, Queensland to Bourke, New South Wales.

 The principal land use is grazing on native vegetation.

 Binya National Park is to the immediate west of the locality in Cuttaburra.

 Barringun is also the capital of the self-proclaimed Murrawarri Republic.

 Wooroorooka is located immediately north of the border with New South Wales and is on the Owangowan Creek; it is now abandoned.